moonrepo/starbase/crates/app/README.md

 turn signals **off**: `OTEL_SDK_DISABLED=true` disables every signal, and the per-signal `OTEL_{TRACES,METRICS,LOGS}_EXPORTER=none` disables an individual one.

+### TLS

+`https://` endpoints are supported for both transports and require no extra configuration — point the `OTEL_EXPORTER_OTLP_*_ENDPOINT` variables at an `https` URL.
+The HTTP transport verifies the collector via the platform certificate verifier; the gRPC transport verifies against the operating system's certificate store.
+Plaintext `http://` endpoints continue to connect without TLS.
+Trusting a private or corporate CA that isn't in the OS store is not yet supported through `OtelOptions`.

 ## Custom error types

 To make the most out of errors, and in turn diagnostics, it's best (also suggested) to use the